 Suffering a serious injury in a car wreck can change your life forever.
-For over 30 years, Dreyer Boyajian LLP has fought to help car accident victims in Albany, Schenectady, Troy, Saratoga, and throughout New York State recover just compensation.
-Our attorneys have secured tens of millions of dollars for drivers, passengers, bicyclists, and pedestrians injured by cars, trucks, buses, and motorcycles.
+For over 35 years, Dreyer Boyajian LLP has fought to help car accident victims in Albany, Schenectady, Troy, Saratoga Springs, NY, and throughout New York State recover just compensation.
+Our auto accident attorneys have secured tens of millions of dollars for drivers, passengers, bicyclists, and pedestrians injured by cars, trucks, buses, and motorcycles.
 We also represent family members who have tragically lost loved ones in wrongful death actions.

 Our goal is simple: to get you the justice that you deserve.
 We will represent you with compassion and respect, fight to hold responsible parties and insurance companies accountable, and work diligently to recover full compensation for your losses as quickly as possible.

 Get your free and confidential consultation with one of our car accident lawyers.

 If you were involved in a car accident and suffered a “serious injury” as defined by Section 5102(d) of the New York Insurance Law, you may be able to recover more than statutory No-Fault benefits.
 Serious injury is defined as personal injury which results in one of the following: